valeri-robotics-repo/Open3d_detectblocks/README.md

     4. When ready, you will need to run the install to have access to this project from your ROS2 build, assuming you have it in a separate project.
         In the sharedlib folder,  run the following:

+            mkdir build
+            cd build
+            cmake ..
+            make
+            sudo make install

+            Now this will be accessible to your ROS2 pooject.